karunjosy/CephBox/scripts/README.md

 **Prerequesites**:

     a.
 Repository for backend debian_version: 12.7

     b.
 Atleast one free disk

     c.
 Internet access to the node.

     d.
 Root access.

 **Steps**:

+ *Option 1 : Using git clone*

   i.
 Login as root user and clone repository using the command `git clone https://github.com/karunjosy/CephDrive.git` to the home directory of the `root` user - `/root`.